Financial Aid Information

 Costs of going to college

-Four factors influence cost:
+Four factors that influence cost:

 4) Length of Time: The longer you attend school, the more it costs.
 Try to finish in four years.

-How to qualify for financial aid
+Do I qualify for financial aid?

-The FAFSA and Cal Grant GPA Verification Forms must be completed to allow students to be eligible for federal, state, or university grants, scholarships, loans, and work study programs.
+The FAFSA and Cal Grant GPA Verification Forms must be completed for students to be eligible for federal, state, or university grants; scholarships; loans; and work study programs.
 Grants, awarded by universities, do not have to be paid back.
-Scholarships are awarded in recognition of academic achievement, community service, special talents and other personal characteristics.
-They are available from universities, community organizations, foundations, corporations, etc. Loans are available to students and parents at all family income levels.
+Scholarships are awarded in recognition of academic achievement, community service, special talents and other personal characteristics or financial need.
+They are available from universities, community organizations, foundations, corporations and do not need to be repaid.
 Work Study enables students to work on or off campus.
 The wages for work-study are subsidized by the Federal or State government or by the university.
-In addition to these four types of financial aid, many campuses offer deferred payment plans, which spread payment over time rather than requiring the full amount at one time.
-Make sure you contact the college or university for current information.
+Loans are available to students and parents at all family income levels.
+In addition to these four types of financial aid, many campuses offer deferred payment plans, which spread payment over time rather than requiring the full amount at once.
+Be sure to contact the Financial Aid Office of each college or university for current information.

 Applications Needed To Apply For Financial Aid